Brian Coyle - Playwright & Scriptwriter

 On Monday 23rd of March 2020, as the spread of Covid became increasingly deadly and the strain on the NHS unsustainable, the country entered Lockdown.

-Five years later I'm wondering whether it might be time to revisit how we felt during those times.
-I've spliced together the twelve monologies into a sixty-minute single piece of drama for four actors.
-I think it captures the raw emotions we were all feeling then and how in times of mortal danger what is important in life becomes crystal clear.
+Five years later he wondered whether it might be time to revisit how we all felt during those times.
+He spliced together the twelve monologies into a sixty-minute single piece of drama for four actors.
+The piece captures the raw emotions we were all feeling then and how in times of mortal danger what is important in life becomes crystal clear.

 You can see the original videos here: We Will Not Be Silenced.